Sloeber/arduino-eclipse-plugin/website/WebContent/fragments/install_advice/windows.md

 **spaces**
 Windows users keep in mind that spaces cause problems.
 So do not install the arduino IDE eclipse or Sloeber in "program files".
 Don't create the workspace in "my documents".

+**Path limitation**
+Windows has path limitations.
+Install Sloeber as close to the root as possible.

+**Java**
+Java is included in the download file of the stable release.
+If you want to use your system installed version remove the sloeeber/jre folder.

  **Below this line is for older versions**